COVID-19 (Coronavirus) Information

 - Household preparation guide from the CDC

-As a reminder, all Edmond citizens are encouraged to take extra measures to put a physical distance of six feet between yourself and other people, wash your hands regularly and to consider wearing a cloth facial covering when in a public setting as recommended by the CDC to further reduce virus risk.
-The City of Edmond will continue to follow the guidance of the Oklahoma City-County Health Department, the Oklahoma State Department of Health and the Center for Disease Control.
+All Edmond citizens should continue taking extra measures to put a physical distance of six (6) feet between yourself and other people, wash hands regularly, and stay updated on the resources and information available through the Oklahoma City-County Health Department (OCCHD), the Oklahoma State Department of Health (OSDH) and Centers for Disease Control (CDC).